PakkuDon/pixel-art-gallery/README.md

 # Runs unit tests
 yarn test

 # Generate production-ready assets.
-Artifacts are written to `dist/`
+Artifacts are written to `dist/pixel-art-gallery`
+# as application is hosted on subpath in production
 yarn build

-# Write production-ready assets to dist/pixel-art-gallery
-# This can be used to simulate how the application will behave when deployed to a subpath
-BASE_PATH='/pixel-art-gallery' yarn build

 # Runs `build` script and pushes generated assets to Github Pages
 yarn deploy